 Man wanted for October murder makes first court appearance in Rochester

 Mar.
-9—The Rochester man charged with killing an 18-year-old man and wounding another last fall was ordered held Tuesday on $2 million conditional bail.
+10—The Rochester man charged with killing an 18-year-old man and wounding another last fall was ordered held Tuesday on $2 million conditional bail.

 Ty'Jhuan Davis Anderson, 21, made his first appearance in Olmsted County District Court on charges of second-degree murder, attempted second-degree murder and being a felon in possession of a firearm for his alleged involvement in the Oct.
 30, 2020, shooting death of 18-year-old Mikayal Gordon and the wounding of a 20-year-old man.